 WHAT EXPLAINS MIND AND HOW IT FITS INTO THE BIG PICTURE?

 Two ancient Greek philosophers formally split mind away from matter around 350 BCE in Western thought, when Plato and Aristotle distinguished between seen and unseen reality.
-Plato and Aristotle had two different philosophies regarding what was more important: mind or matter?
+They had two different philosophies regarding what was more important—mind or matter?